Block Z: Plot

-PJ and Erika are assigned to take care of Angie, a mother who appears to have a human bite in her leg.
-Angie suddenly has a seizure and dies shortly after, and PJ goes to comfort Angie's young daughter Ruby.
-Myles and fellow student Gary head over to bring Angie's body to the morgue, but Angie reanimates and bites Gary's neck, causing Myles to flee.
-Angie begins attacking other people in the hospital, causing them to be infected and reanimate as undead, forcing Mario and the pedestrian to flee together.
-The undead infect students and personnel on campus, including Lucas' team where he emerges as the only survivor.
-Lucas meets Mario and the pedestrian, but the latter is bitten and turned, forcing the two to kill him.
-The two then separate, both intending to find PJ.
-Student council president Gelo calls his father, a general, for evacuation via helicopter on the hospital's helipad and tells his vice president Vanessa not to tell anyone else.
-Despite this, Vanessa secretly informs the university councilors.
-Lucas manages to find PJ with Erika and Myles and the four work together to flee the school.
+PJ and Erika tend to Angie, who suffers a bite wound.
+Angie suddenly has a seizure and dies.
+PJ goes to comfort Angie's young daughter Ruby.
+As Myles and fellow student Gary bring Angie's body to the morgue, she reanimates and bites Gary's neck, causing Myles to flee.
+Angie infects the hospital staff and patients, who in turn infect students and personnel on campus.

+Lucas, whose entire basketball team is infected, meets with Mario and the pedestrian.
+The pediestrian is bitten and turned, forcing the two to kill him.
+The two then split up to look for PJ.

 The military quarantines the university, and shoots both zombies and students fleeing from the front gate.
+Student council president Gelo's father, a general, arranges a helicopter evacuation for him.
+He reveals this to vice president Vanessa, who secretly informs the other councilors.
+Lucas finds PJ, Erika and Myles.
+The four look for an escape.